karlarao/awrcsv/README.md

 - Stage files on AWR folder
 - Edit the awrcsv.bat accordingly
 - On the windows command prompt execute awrcsv.bat
+- Use the csv data on CSV folder

 AWRCSV 1.12